TeachBooks/.github/profile/README.md

 Depending on the project you'll be working on, you'll get rights to the full organization or to specific repositories.
 Or fork a repo to start immediately!

+More information on how to contribute can be found in [our contribution guidelines](https://github.com/TeachBooks/.github/blob/main/CONTRIBUTING.md)

 ## First steps
 If you've no idea where to start, but would like to contribute, we'd advise going through the 'Getting start' part our manual: https://teachbooks.io/manual!